Best Developmental Toys: The Toddler Edition

 The Radio Flyer 4-in-1 Trike converts from a stroller, steering trike, learning-to-ride trike and finally a classic tricycle.
 Offers removable wrap around tray, 3-point safety harness, adult steer and stroll bar, and adjustable seat.
 Riding toys offer opportunities to address strength, balance, coordination, and foster independence.
 This is a great toy that can grow and adapt with your child!

 One of my son’s favorite toys is his play kitchen.
 He can cook alongside me with his own pots and pans, bringing me food and sharing a cup of “tea” with his dad!
 The play kitchen definitely ranks high as one of the best toddler toys!
-I also love the look of the KidKraft Vintage Kitchen which is offered in some great and really fun color options.

 The Toysmith Pro Ball Set comes complete with three soft sports balls made for smaller hands to enjoy their favorite games.
 Great to practice hand eye coordination, object manipulation, and bilateral manipulation.